 These range from activities at Salmon (e.g. rock climbing and a graffiti workshop), trips out to local attractions (e.g. Surrey Docks Farm and 10 pin bowling), and those further afield (e.g. Thorpe Park).
 We also have plans to arrange two residential city breaks this summer.

-This is a new initiative whereby young people with disabilities are individually paired up with a volunteer who helps them to access leisure activities in the community.
+This is an initiative whereby young people with disabilities are individually paired up with a volunteer who helps them to access leisure activities in the community.